-The Alzheimer's Association U.S. Study to Protect Brain Health Through Lifestyle Intervention to Reduce Risk (U.S. POINTER) is a two-year clinical trial to test whether lifestyle intervention focused on combining physical activity, healthy nutrition, social and intellectual challenge and improved self-management of medical conditions can protect cognitive function in older adults who are at increased risk for cognitive decline.
-U.S. POINTER is the first study to examine this combined intervention in a large-scale U.S.-based population.
-This is truly a once-in-a-lifetime opportunity for both participants and researchers.
+The Alzheimer's Association U.S. Study to Protect Brain Health Through Lifestyle Intervention to Reduce Risk (U.S. POINTER) is a two-year clinical trial to evaluate whether lifestyle interventions that simultaneously target many risk factors protect cognitive function in older adults who are at increased risk for cognitive decline.
+U.S. POINTER is the first such study to be conducted in a large group of Americans across the United States.

 Read about U.S. POINTER study leadership and our principal investigators.